cugu/kaitaigo/Readme.md

     size: data_size
 ```

-To create the Go code we use the kaitai.go command: `kaitai.go my_format.ksy`.
+To create the Go code we use the kaitaigo command: `kaitaigo my_format.ksy`.
 This creates the ready to use `my_format.ksy.go`.

 The parser can be used in other scripts like the following.
 With `go run main.go my_format.ksy.go` we can run the script an use our new parser.